-After finding out New York allows rifle hunting for deer, I decided it was time to begin building a reliable hunting rifle.
-I wanted something that could drop any game in my area without being too much for hours at the range.
+After finding out certain areas of New York allow rifles for deer hunting, I decided it was time to get started building a decent hunting rifle.
+I wanted something that could drop any game in my area without costing too much practicing at the range.

 The largest factor in finding the right hunting cartridge is what you will be hunting and where you will be hunting it.
 Hunting grizzly requires different hardware than prairie dogs.